p0xz/ZborovnaAPI/readme.md

 # Zborovna API

+## This library is heavely deprecated.
+Might work on it in the future.

 This is an unofficial Zborovna API.

 If you find bugs, have any questions or suggestions for features, please let me know and submit an issue.